 An eligible dwelling is a one, two, three, or four-family residence.
-The dwelling must also comply with the requirements of the Authority's regular Homebuyer Mortgage Program, including sales price limits.
+The dwelling must also comply with the requirements of the Authority's regular Homebuyer Mortgage Program, including sales price limits or the Authority's General Homeownership Loan Program (whichever is applicable based on the source of funds for the mortgage loan).